MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 We **strongly** recommend integrating the SDK via Cocoapods as described above.
 Nonetheless, it's also possible to integrate the iOS native SDK manually.

 > [!NOTE]
-> The latest Mobile Center React Native SDK doesn't necessarily depends on the latest Mobile Center iOS SDK, because the iOS SDK is updated and released before the React Native one.
+> The latest Mobile Center React Native SDK doesn't necessarily depend on the latest Mobile Center iOS SDK, because the iOS SDK is updated and released before the React Native one.
 >
 > The consequence is that you have to know which version of the iOS SDK the React Native SDK depends on.